janjicdragan/final_project_of_.net_web_dev_course/README.md

 # final_project_of_.net_web_dev_course

-This is a project done at the final test of FTNInformatika .NET Web Development Course, built using ASP.NET WEB API 2, Entity Framework and JavaScript.
+This is a project done at the final test of .NET Web Development Course, built using ASP.NET WEB API 2, Entity Framework and JavaScript.

 ### Prerequisites